samtools/tabix/README.md

 # pairix
 * Pairix is a tool for indexing and querying a bgzipped text file that contains a pair of genomic coordinates per line (a pairs file).
 * The text file must be first sorted by two chromosome columns and then by the first position column.
 The file must be compressed using bgzip.
+The file can be either tab-delimited or space-delimited.
 * The index file has an extension .px2.
 * Pairix is available either as a stand-alone command-line program, a python library (pypairix), and an R package (Rpairix https://github.com/4dn-dcic/Rpairix)
 * Pairs_merger is available to merge two or more indexed pairs file.